TrellixVulnTeam/swahilipython_SCMU/Doc/using/cmdline.rst

   commands and executes them until an EOF (an end-of-file character, you can produce that with :kbd:`Ctrl-D` on UNIX or :kbd:`Ctrl-Z, Enter` on Windows) is read.
-* When called with a file name argument or with a file as standard input, it reads and executes a script from that file.
+* When called with a file name argument or with a file as standard input, it reads and executes a script kutoka that file.
-* When called with a directory name argument, it reads and executes an appropriately named script from that directory.
+* When called with a directory name argument, it reads and executes an appropriately named script kutoka that directory.
 * When called with ``-c command``, it executes the Python statement(s) given as *command*.
 Here *command* may contain multiple statements separated by newlines.
 Leading whitespace is significant in Python statements!